cedar-policy/cedar-spec/cedar-drt/README.md

 ## Logging

 If the fuzz targets are compiled with the `log` features, then they will log their entire corpus to the file pointed at in the `LOGFILE` environment variable.
 The sampling rate can be controlled by the `RATE` environment variable, which defaults to 100% if not set.

+## Debugging build failures

+If you run into weird build issues,
+1. Make sure you have run `source set_env_vars.sh`, which sets all the environment variables needed to run the Dafny and Lean definitional code.
+2. Try a `cargo clean` and rebuild.
+3. If the steps above don't help, then file [an issue](https://github.com/cedar-policy/cedar-spec/issues).

+If everything builds, but the integration tests are failing, then it may be helpful to set `RUST_BACKTRACE=1` and run `cargo test -- --nocapture` to print additional test information.